 Already he had taken an unlikely fall into the dark place, falling fast after his father's death and the heavy burden of the man's last message.
 Already it had taken everything he owned, all the spit he had left to pull himself back from the horrible pit.
 And now he felt back on the brink with no support stand, no wire or rope to pull him back.

 Last time he had help in overcoming the compilation of guilt and anger that accumulated at a steadfast rate after John's funeral pyre.
 Sam was the one to bring him back.
 Sam was the one and only to keep his head together, to keep him grounded.
 But now?
-His brother, his last remaining piece of family (besides Bobby), the one and only connection to his beloved mother, the spitting personality of his missed father, his friend and loyal companion—the very glue that kept him adhered together—was dying.
+His brother, the one and only connection to his beloved mother, the spitting personality of his missed father, his friend and loyal companion—the very glue that kept him adhered together—was dying.

 And if Sam died, it wouldn't be long until his time came too.

-Technically speaking, he should currently have made his peace and be resting six feet under, hopefully either after a hunter's funeral pyre, or some heroic stand off.
+Technically speaking, he should currently have made his peace and be resting six feet under, hopefully either after a hunter's funeral pyre, or some heroic stand-off.
 But as such, life had a very sick habit of keeping him around.
-But because he still had family, he had managed (just barely) to grit his teeth and move on.
+Because he still had family, he had managed (just barely) to grit his teeth and move on.
 Continuing on with the life they led, alone, was too much to hear; too unbearable to even contemplate.

 It wasn't his brother's choice they both were in this predicament.
 It wasn't Sam's fault that he was considering suicide.
 However much he would love to place the blame on someone…anyone!
 It was frustrating in that there was no one to blame, other than nature itself.